solana-mobile/mobile-wallet-adapter/spec/spec.md

 Wallet endpoints should make every effort possible to [verify the authenticity](#dapp-identity-verification) of the presented identity.
 While the `uri` parameter is optional, it is strongly recommended - without it, the wallet endpoint may not be able to verify the authenticity of the dapp.

 The `chain` parameter allows the dapp endpoint to select a specific chain with which to interact.
 This is relevant for both [`sign_transactions`](#sign_transactions), where a wallet may refuse to sign transactions without a currently valid blockhash, and for [`sign_and_send_transactions`](#sign_and_send_transactions), where the wallet endpoint must know which cluster to submit the transactions to.
 This parameter would normally be used to select a cluster other than `solana:mainnet` for dapp development and testing purposes.
 Under normal circumstances, this field should be omitted, in which case the wallet endpoint will interact with the `solana:mainnet` cluster.

+Wallet endpoints may optionally support the `sign_in_payload` parameter as an implementation of [Sign In with Solana](https://siws.web3auth.io/).
+Wallets should present a dedicated UI that clearly displays the relevant parameters of the sign in request to the user before asking them to sign.
+The wallet endpoint must return the `sign_in_result` in the response, or a relevant error if the sign in payload was invalid.
+If a wallet endpoint does not support this method, dapp endpoints can manually construct the sign in message and use the [`sign_messages`](#sign_messages) request to obtain a sign in signature from the wallet endpoint after authorization.

 ##### Non-normative commentary